kulichin/kulichin.github.io/_posts/2022-01-01-unreal-coding-standard.md

 T& const Ref = ...;
 ```

 Never use const on a return type, as this inhibits move semantics for complex types, and will give compile warnings for built-in types.
 This rule only applies to the return type itself, not the target type of a pointer or reference being returned.

-Example:
+For example:
 ```c++
 // Bad - returning a const array const TArray<FString> GetSomeArray();